cha53c/web_server_example/README.md

 We will run a default rails app which you and either clone for blah.blah.blah or create yourself using the `rails new my_web_app`

 ## Getting Started
-You will need to make sure you have a Docker environment running on your machine, see, OSX, Windows and Linux
+If you do not already have Docker install on your machine you will need to do so.
+For mac and windows see [Docker Toolbox](https://www.docker.com/docker-toolbox).
+For Linux find your flavour [here](http://docs.docker.com/v1.8/installation/)

+## Build Steps
 The first step is to clone this repo to your local machine.

 `git clone git@github.com:cha53c/web_server_example.git`